c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

 - Deployment guide
 - Pipeline guide
 - Protocol guide
-- Command guide
-  - Within this guide, the user can also follow the step guide if needed
+- Command guide (within this guide, the user can also follow the step guide if needed)

 **Legend of the node names and their function:**
 - start_general_guide: Asks the user if they need help deploying GenPipes